WhiteLabelComparison/api/source/includes/_errors.md

-403 | Forbidden -- Your API key does not provide access to this feature 404 | Not Found -- The endpoint you requested was not found 410 | Gone -- The item requested has been removed from our servers 429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
+403 | Forbidden -- Your API key does not provide access to this feature 404 | Not Found -- The endpoint you requested was not found 410 | Gone -- The item requested has been removed from our servers 429 | Too Many Requests -- You have sent too many requests, in a short period!
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.